 The Task Force will:

 Support and guide a review on the status of hunting regulations related to migratory birds in the region;

+Coordinate and support the implementation of the South West Asia IKB Action Plan;

-Support and guide a situation analysis on ITB in the region, building on the existing work of CMS MIKT in the Mediterranean and of the CMS Asia Pacific Task Force;
+Support and guide a situation analysis on IKB in the region, building on the existing work of CMS MIKT in the Mediterranean and of the CMS Asia Pacific Task Force;

 Ensure synergies with other relevant CMS Institutional Frameworks, such as the African Eurasian Migratory Landbirds Action Plan (AEMLAP), the Raptors MOU and the Central Asian Flyway (CAF) Initiative.

-Promote and facilitate implementation of relevant decisions and plans adopted in the framework of MEAs or other frameworks, especially the CMS and Gulf Cooperation Council (GCC);
+Promote and facilitate implementation of relevant decisions and plans adopted in the framework of MEAs or regional protocols and agreements (e.g. GCC, ROPME, PERSGA);

 Stimulate internal and external communication and exchange of information, experience, best practice and know-how;

-Assist in resource mobilization for priority actions including cooperation with GCC;
+Assist in resource mobilization for priority actions identified in the action plan ;

 Monitor the implementation of the relevant decisions and plans and their effectiveness and regularly submit progress reports to the governing bodies of participating MEAs, including via an intergovernmental ‘scoreboard’ to monitor and indicate progress in eliminating IKB;